savergiggio/Aquarium-RGBW-SmartLamp/README.md

 </p>

 # Aquarium-RGBW-SmartLamp
-An OpenSource project about a RGBW Lamp for Aquariums, with all the main and more features that an aquarium lamp needs!
+An OpenSource project about a RGBW Lamp for Aquariums, with all the main, and more features that an aquarium lamp needs!

 ## The Two Main Components: